Kids who refuse to eat can drive their parents nuts. Learn how to get a child to eat when they refuse.

-One of the challenges I see in my practice is picky eating.
-The child who refuses to eat can be a real stressor on families.
-From typical toddler food jags to serious, chronic food selectivity in older kids, and everything in between, when your child is not eating, things can get stressful.
+One of the challenges I see in my work is picky eating.
+When a kid is refusing to eat it can be a real stressor on families.
+From typical toddler food jags to serious, chronic food selectivity in older kids, and everything in between, when a child is refusing food, things can get stressful.

-While the common thought is that a child who isn’t eating is underweight, thin, or not growing, I’ve seen a variety of circumstances, including children who are perceived to be not eating and are normal weight, or even, heavy.
+When kids don’t eat, it’s natural to think they’re underweight, thin, or not growing.
+Yet, I’ve seen children who are perceived to be not eating and who are normal weight, or even, heavy.

-So let’s address the first order of business: your perception of what’s going on when your toddler refuses to eat.
+So let’s address the first order of business: Your perception of what’s going on when your kid is refusing to eat.

 Is ‘Not Eating’ a Real Problem?

-More than once, I’ve had parents tell me their young child “doesn’t eat anything,” yet the child’s growth chart indicates they are gaining weight at a normal pace or at an accelerated rate.
+More than once, I’ve had parents tell me their child “doesn’t eat anything,” yet the growth chart indicates they’re gaining weight at a normal pace or at an accelerated rate.

 Sometimes, there is a disconnect between how much the parents think their child should eat, and what is normal and appropriate for the child’s age.
 Remember, young children eat small volumes of food compared to kids and adults.